thorntail/presentations/README.md

-# WildFly Swarm Presentations
+# Thorntail Presentations

-Various presentations on Swarm stored in native format and, where necessary, pdf.
+Various presentations on Thorntail (WF Swarm) stored in native format and, where necessary, pdf.
 ## 2017

 ### October